almachelouche/middleman/content/email/IN/service_reminder_declined/015/all_withmotorcraft.md

 path='email_modules/singles/copy'
 color='''white'''

-	copy = '''When it's time for a brake change, you can rely on Motorcraft brake parts.
-Recommended by Ford, Motorcraft parts deliver high-quality performance at a competitive price.'''
+	copy = '''When it's time for a brake change, you can rely on Motorcraft&#174; brake parts.
+Recommended by Ford, Motorcraft&#174; parts deliver high-quality performance at a competitive price.'''

 [[module]]
 path='email_modules/spacer/default'